-Toxicity: Acute aquatic toxicity studies on samples of gasoline and naphtha streams show acute toxicity values greater than 1 mg/L and mostly in the range 1-100 mg/L. These tests were carried out on water accommodated fractions, in closed systems to prevent evaporative loss.
+Toxicity: Acute aquatic toxicity studies on samples of gasoline and naptha streams show acute toxicity values greater than 1 mg/L and mostly in the range 1-100 mg/L. These tests were carried out on water accommodated fractions, in closed systems to prevent evaporative loss.
 Results are consistent with the predicted aquatic toxicity of these substances based on their hydrocarbon composition.
 These substances should be regarded as toxic to aquatic organisms, with the potential to cause long term adverse effects in the aquatic environment.
-Classification: H411; Chronic Cat 2.

 Persistence and Degradability: The hydrocarbons in this material are not readily biodegradable but are regarded as inherently biodegradable since their hydrocarbon components can be degraded by microorganisms.
+Non-persistent.